Hans Peter Bech is sharing his story about getting to know Hatteland and Rambase.

-One of the “secrets” behind JHE’s undisputed business success was its application of IT-technology.
+One of the “secrets” behind JHE’s undisputed business success was its application of IT technology.
 It’s the first case I have come across where a company developed its own hardware, operating system and application software.
-However, the outcome was that JHE had the best and least expensive IT-system in the electronics component distribution industry.
+However, the outcome was that JHE had the best and least expensive IT system in the electronics component distribution industry.
 They could only do so because they had an Ingvar Hognaland.
 He was their secret weapon.
-Developing IT-systems to support real-life business needs in a cost-effective format had been and remain the guiding principles behind RamBase.
+Developing IT systems to support real-life business needs in a cost-effective format had been and remains the guiding principle behind RamBase.

 The fit for purpose becomes a strategy

-According to Stig Hatteland, the ERP-market has been and remains dominated by large software houses that offer their software as platforms to be implemented across many industries.
-While resellers and implementation partners embrace this approach, they can sell the hours of consulting required to customise and adapt the software, it leaves the customers with solutions that have large overheads and that are expensive to maintain.
+According to Stig Hatteland, the ERP market has been and remains dominated by large software houses that offer their software as platforms to be implemented across many industries.
+While resellers and implementation partners embrace this approach, they can sell the hours of consulting required to customize and adapt the software, it leaves the customers with solutions that have large overheads and that are expensive to maintain.

 “RamBase is designed for supporting the business processes associated with distribution, discrete manufacturing and auctions,” explains Stig Hatteland.
 “Such companies can enjoy fast implementation, low cost of ownership and scalability.
 It’s the same lean approach we used at JHE, and that works for any company with similar activities.”

-The RamBase approach contradicts the traditional philosophy in the ERP-industry where the software is perceived as the driver for professional services.
-The established rule of thumb is that for each dollar of ERP-software, nine dollars of consulting is required.
+The RamBase approach contradicts the traditional philosophy in the ERP industry where the software is perceived as the driver for professional services.
+The established rule of thumb is that for each dollar of ERP software, nine dollars of consulting is required.
 Implementing a $100.000 software package needs $900.000 of professional services bringing the total cost to one million.
-It goes without saying that maintaining such a customised solution is also expensive.
+It goes without saying that maintaining such a customized solution is also expensive.

 “Maybe the biggest problem with the traditional approach isn’t even the money,” says Stig Hatteland.
 “It’s just as much the disruption such a huge project has on any organisation.
 Imagine the resources that a business has to take out of its daily operation to match the army of consultants working on documenting how the software must be customised to match the business processes.
 Our strategy goes in the exact opposite direction.”

 RamBase’s go-to-market strategy is designed to find the customers that match the software.
 The fewer changes required, the better.
 The less professional services needed, the better.
-The interest of the customer and the ERP-provider are correctly aligned.
-The faster the software can be implemented and deliver its business support, the better.
+The interest of the customer and the ERP provider is correctly aligned.
+The faster the software can be implemented and delivered to its business support, the better.